Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/deploy/Deploy-via-Azure-Portal-UI.md

 - Choose the value of _```Enterprise Scale Company Management Group```_ to the pseudo root management group id, also called the "Intermediate Root Management Group".
 - Choose the value of _```Identity Management Group```_ to the pseudo root management group id, also called the "Intermediate Root Management Group".
 - Choose the value of _```Management Management Group```_ to the pseudo root management group id, also called the "Intermediate Root Management Group".
-- Choose the value of _```Connectivity ManagementG roup```_ to the pseudo root management group id, also called the "Intermediate Root Management Group".
+- Choose the value of _```Connectivity Management Group```_ to the pseudo root management group id, also called the "Intermediate Root Management Group".
 - Choose the value of _```Landing Zone Management Group```_ to the pseudo root management group id, also called the "Intermediate Root Management Group".

 {{< hint type=note >}}